mapbox/eslint-config-mapbox/readme.md

     }
     ```

-3. Specify the version of Node.js your project uses by either setting `.engines.node` in your `package.json`.
+3. Specify the version of Node.js your project uses by setting `.engines.node` in your `package.json`.

     ```json
     {